SALE NOW ON | 50% OFF Selected Carpets Shop Here | 10% OFF Selected Laminate, Luxury Vinyl & Wood

 Other things to consider when measuring a room

-To make sure any quotes we give you are as accurate as possible, it’s helpful if you let us know a few extra bits of information about the room or rooms you’re measuring.
-When measuring a room for carpet or other flooring such as vinyl, laminate or luxury vinyl, it’s great if you can email some photos of the room or bring them along to one of our stores so we know what we need to fit the flooring around - for example, a built-in wardrobe.
-All this extra information will help us provide you with a more accurate quote.
+To help us fine tune your quote, it can be helpful if you let us know a few extra bits of information about the room (or rooms) you’re measuring.
+If you’re measuring a room for carpet or other flooring such as vinyl, laminate, or luxury vinyl, it’s great if you can email us some photos of the room or bring them along to one of our stores.
+We’ll be able to see exactly what we’re working with, whether it’s a built-in wardrobe or an oddly-shaped corner.

-• What type of room is it?
-Tell us if the room you are measuring for carpet or other flooring is a bedroom, lounge, kitchen, bathroom, home office, secret laboratory, or a mix of all of them!
+Let us know if the room you are measuring for carpet or other flooring is a bedroom, lounge, kitchen, bathroom, home office, secret laboratory, or a mix of all of them!
 Knowing how you use the room will help us to determine what floor types are suitable for the space.

-• What’s under the floor you’ll be replacing?
-Is it concrete or wood, new or old, level or uneven, stable or wobbly?
+Subfloors matter!
+Knowing whether it’s concrete or wood, new or old, level or uneven, helps us figure out the best options.
 The condition of your subfloor can affect the performance of your new floor, and some flooring types (like carpet and vinyl) are better than others at hiding the imperfections underneath.

 Order free samples